 How does kinaesthesia differ from obsessional urges seen in OCD and those seen in impulse control disorder (ICD)?

-An impulse seen in an ICD is a challenging and dangerous action that’s likely to occur; yet, an impulsive urge seen in OCD is an obsessional fear that a dangerous action could occur, hence the repeated compulsions to ward off perceived danger.
+An impulse seen in an ICD is challenging and dangerous in that the impulsive action could in all likelihood occur; yet, an impulsive urge seen in OCD is an obsessional fear.
+In other words a person feels threatened that their urges will come true, hence the repeated compulsions to ward off perceived danger.
 As the term shows, ICDs are a class of psychiatric disorders characterised by impulsivity, not obsessions.
 For example, one person with an ICD had an ongoing impulse to run across roads and reach the pavement before oncoming cars reached her.
-In contrast another person had an obsession to do a similar thing yet avoided going near roads, which clarifies the difference between harmful impulses seen in an ICD and avoidance of harm obsessions seen in OCD.
-The same goes for someone suffering from kleptomania, the impulse to steal differs for the person who has an obsession to steal.
+In contrast another person had an obsession to do a similar thing yet avoided going near roads.
+This clarifies the difference between harmful impulses seen in an ICD and avoidance of harm obsessions seen in OCD.
+The same goes for someone suffering from kleptomania, the impulse to steal differs for a person who has an obsession to steal.
 Further, people who cannot resist the impulse to expose themselves in public differ from another person who has an obsessional urge to expose themselves, and so on.

 So ultimately, what can Mr Johnson do to make sure OCD gets the bullet instead of him?